If you're like most buyers, a home is the most expensive purchase you'll ever make, and you'll probably need some form of financing.

 I would be happy to refer you to some very good mortgage contacts I have in Toronto, or to help you in any other way I can to secure the best possible rate for your home purchase.

-Use the mortgage calculators below to assist you in making some decisions around financing your new home.
+Use my mortgage calculator to assist you in making some decisions around financing your new home.

 This calculator will help you determine how much money you qualify to borrow.
 The results are informal.
 You will be subject to a credit approval from your financial institution taking into consideration existing debt load, amount of down payment, income and other variables.